Documentation

 • • Productivity analysis (when do you work on what?)

-• • Pattern recognition (combat time blindness)
+• • Pattern recognition (understand your rhythms)

 Obsidian Plugin: Your Command Center